antikton/antikton-topbar-countdown/readme.txt

 == Changelog ==

+= 1.0.9 =
+*   Added: New "Help & Ideas" tab in settings with practical configuration examples
+*   Added: 12 seasonal campaign examples (Christmas, New Year, Valentine's, Black Friday, Spring, Summer)
+*   Added: Product launch and event registration examples (Product Launch, Webinar, Coupon Reveal)
+*   Added: Informational announcements examples (Maintenance Notice, Important Announcements, Course Deadlines)
+*   Added: 7 professional tips for creating effective countdown bars
+*   Added: Beautiful gradient design for tips section with interactive hover effects
+*   Added: Color suggestions with hex codes for each example
+*   Improved: Enhanced user experience with visual, categorized examples
+*   Improved: Better onboarding for new users with ready-to-use templates
+*   Translation: Updated ALL 9 language files with 60+ new strings for Help & Ideas tab
+*   Translation: Spanish (es_ES) - Complete translation of all new content
+*   Translation: French (fr_FR) - Complete translation of all new content
+*   Translation: German (de_DE) - Complete translation of all new content
+*   Translation: Italian (it_IT) - Complete translation of all new content
+*   Translation: Brazilian Portuguese (pt_BR) - Complete translation of all new content
+*   Translation: Dutch (nl_NL) - Complete translation of all new content
+*   Translation: Russian (ru_RU) - Complete translation with Cyrillic alphabet
+*   Translation: Japanese (ja) - Complete translation with Japanese characters
+*   Translation: Polish (pl_PL) - Complete translation with Polish plural forms
+*   Translation: Total of 540+ new translation strings added across all languages

 = 1.0.8 =
 *   Added: Dutch (nl_NL) translation - Full plugin translation for Dutch-speaking users
 *   Added: Russian (ru_RU) translation - Full plugin translation with Cyrillic alphabet support